-Courtesy of Advanced Bionics.
 Image description: a young woman smiling.
 She has a dark brown Cochlear implant that matches her hair.

-If you became deaf after developing spoken language skills, then a cochlear implant might be suitable.
-The Cochlear Implant team can advise you further based on your history.
+If you became deaf after you developed spoken language skills, then a cochlear implant might be suitable.
+The Cochlear Implant team will be able to advise you further based on your history.
 The better and the more recently you have had good hearing, the better the outcome with a cochlear implant will be.

 If you are an adult who has been profoundly deaf since a young age, a cochlear implant may not be the right option for you.
-This is because you need to have had some memory of sound to make sense of the signals provided by the implant.
-However, some adults born deaf or who became deaf at a young age can gain considerable benefit from a cochlear implant, provided they have had some benefit from hearing aids in recent years and communicate using speech and listening.
+This is because you need to have had some memory of sound in order to make sense of the signals provided by the implant.
+However, some adults who were born deaf or who became deaf at a young age can gain considerable benefit from a cochlear implant, provided they have had some benefit from hearing aids in the recent past and communicate using speech and listening.

-If you can hear well wearing modern high-powered hearing aids, with well-fitting earmoulds, then you may not get much extra benefit from a cochlear implant.
-The Cochlear Implant team will test how well you can hear speech without lip-reading, to see if you get enough benefit from your hearing aids.
+If you can hear quite well wearing modern high-powered hearing aids, with well-fitting earmoulds, then you may not get much extra benefit from a cochlear implant.
+The Cochlear Implant team will test how well you can hear speech without lip-reading to see if you get enough benefit from your hearing aids.

-You may benefit more from your implant if you receive a cochlear implant less than 10 years after becoming profoundly deaf.
+You may get more benefit from your implant if you receive a cochlear implant less than 10 years after becoming profoundly deaf.
 However, your age is not important when deciding whether an implant will be suitable for you.
 It is important that you are in good enough health to undergo an operation under general anaesthetic (although in some cases surgery under local anaesthetic is possible).

-If you have an implant, you will need plenty of motivation and support from your family, friends, and hearing professionals, especially in the first few months as you learn to use it.
-You may need to attend the implant centre up to 9 times in the first year however the team will be flexible to your needs and some appointments may be done remotely if this suits.
+If you have an implant you will need plenty of motivation and support from your family, friends, and hearing professionals, especially in the first few months as you learn to use it.
+You will need to be willing and able to attend the implant centre around 9 times in 12 months as a minimum during the assessment and rehabilitation process.

-Please note that as an adult, you will only receive one cochlear implant funded by the NHS unless you are deaf-blind, in which case you may have one in each ear.
+Please note that as an adult, you will only receive one cochlear implant funded by the NHS unless you are deaf-blind, in which case you be may able to have one in each ear.
 Children are allowed two implants under the NHS due to the importance of developing their speech and communication